goharbor/harbor/tests/testcases/Group7-Replication/7-13-Endpoints-endpoints-delete.md

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page, delete an endpoint in use.
+2. In replication page, delete an endpoint in use by a rule.
-3. In replication page, delete an endpoint not in use.
+3. In replication page, delete an endpoint not in use by a rule.

 # Expected Outcome: